A139625/hello-world/README.md

 # hello-world
 To be deleted 29 May
 Progressed till Make a commit.
-Feelong not soo good
+Feeling not soo good